Interest Rates Part 2

 Should I wait for interest rates to drop before selling my home?

 It depends on your carrying cost and your reason for selling.
-If your financial position allows you to wait comfortably and your reason for selling is primarily financial rather than life-driven, a rate cut could bring more buyers into your price bracket and improve your outcome.
-The risk is timing, rates don’t fall on a predictable schedule and waiting for the right moment has a cost in the form of rates, maintenance, and opportunity.
-If your reason for selling is a life change, relocation, divorce, estate, downsizing, waiting for rate conditions you can’t control rarely produces the best total outcome.
+If your finances let you wait comfortably, and your reason for moving is mainly financial rather than driven by a life change, then a rate cut could bring more buyers into your price bracket and lift your result.
+The catch is timing.
+Rates don't fall on a set schedule, and holding out for the right moment carries a real cost in rates, maintenance, levies, and the opportunity you tie up in the property.
+Add those months up before you commit to waiting.
+If your reason for selling is a life event, a relocation, a divorce, an estate, or downsizing, waiting on rate conditions you can't control rarely gives you the best total outcome, because the delay usually costs you more than the rate cut returns.
+The clearest way to decide is to put a number on both paths: what waiting costs you each month, set against what a lower rate might realistically add.

 How does the repo rate affect what buyers can offer me?

-The repo rate sets the base cost of borrowing for banks, which translates into the prime lending rate at which home loans are priced.
-When the repo rate rises by 50 basis points (0.5%), the prime rate rises by the same amount and every floating-rate home loan becomes more expensive.
-A buyer servicing a R1.5m bond at 9% pays around R13,500 per month.
-At 11.75%, that same bond costs around R15,500 per month.
-Buyers who can’t absorb the difference either reduce their search budget or exit the market.
-This directly reduces the number of buyers competing for your property at your asking price.
+The repo rate is the base cost of borrowing for banks, and it feeds straight into the prime lending rate that home loans are priced against.
+When the repo rate rises by 50 basis points, or half a percent, prime rises by the same amount and every floating-rate bond gets more expensive overnight.
+A buyer servicing a R1.5m bond at 9% pays around R13,500 a month.
+At 11.75%, that same bond costs roughly R15,500 a month, close to R2,000 more for no extra house.
+Buyers who can't absorb that either drop their search budget or step out of the market for now.
+Both outcomes shrink the group of people who can afford your home at your asking price, which is why a rate cycle you have no control over still lands on your sale.
+It also leaves the buyers who remain more price-sensitive, working backwards from the repayment they can manage rather than up from your asking figure.
+Pricing for that reality is what keeps your home in the running.

 How should I price my home in a high interest rate environment?